Kalek

 Kalek (Kallich) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 300 inhabitants.

 Kalek lies approximately 14 km north of Chomutov, 50 km west of Ústí nad Labem, and 94 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Jindřichova Ves and Načetín are administrative parts of Kalek.
+Kalek consists of five municipal parts (in brackets population according to the 2021 census):